Ladder99/ladder99/services/diode/README.md

 ## Installing

-Install OpenJDK 8 - this is a free alternative to Oracle's JDK.
+Uninstall/remove any Java/JDK you have locally, then install OpenJDK 8 - this is a free alternative to Oracle's JDK.

+    brew cask install adoptopenjdk8

 Then add this to your ~/.zshrc file and restart the terminal -

     export JAVA_HOME=$(/usr/libexec/java_home)

-Install JCE for security (otherwise tries to do automatically for JDK 15) - [Java-8 JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+Install JCE for security (otherwise it will try to do automatically for JDK 15) - [Java-8 JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
 Unzip the JCE and place the jars in $JAVA_HOME/jre/lib/security -

     cd ~/Desktop/UnlimitedJCEPolicyJDK8 && \
     sudo cp *.jar $JAVA_HOME/jre/lib/security